Map

 Other societies in Christ's include:

 • The Marguerites Club, one of the oldest surviving College societies, reformed in 1899 by Gilbert Jessop the then captain of CUCC.
 It is believed to have originally formed some ten years earlier, but was soon disbanded.
 Originally the society was confined to captains and secretaries or those with colours in three sports.
-Nowadays it is also known as a drinking society, as well as a club recognising sporting excellence.
+The club continues to exist to recognise sporting excellence within the college.
 The name originated from the club's original blazer, which was navy blue in colour with the Foundress's 'rebus' or badge, signifying her name, embroidered on the pocket.

 • Christ's College Boat Club, the oldest college sports club still active, having been founded in 1830.
 Like many other Cambridge Colleges, Christ's has its own boathouse on the banks of the Cam.